Free Shipping for orders over $79 - Shop Now!

 Handling Halloween Candy Overload

-Halloween is such a fun holiday.
+Halloween is such a fun holiday!
 The costumes, the decorations, and yes, the treats!
+Especially when they can be so creepy and creative.
 Even for the most lenient parents, the explosion of Halloween candy after a night of trick-or-treating can feel tough to manage.
 You may be asking yourself:

 • Should I set limits on how much candy my kids can eat?